Rosemary Peach White Iced Tea

 Directions

-Fill glasses with ice, pour over the chilled rosemary peach white iced tea, and garnish with thin peach slices and a fresh rosemary sprig.
+Fill glasses with ice and pour over the chilled rosemary peach white iced tea.
+Garnish with thin peach slices and a fresh rosemary sprig.
+Serve immediately.

 *Notes